The Ford Transit Connect Camper is a sporty mini van for singles and couples looking for a daily driver and a small camper all in one compact vehicle.

 The Ford Transit Connect has proven itself as a rugged and sporty

-vehicle capable of many tasks and having a fleet of rental vans speaks
+vehicle capable of many tasks and fleets of rental vans above speak

 And with the brand new model behind the corner, my wild guess is that there will be a lot more interesting Ford Transit Connect camper conversions coming around in no time.
 Yours might be full of interesting solutions, so why not share it with the rest of us?